sodadata/docs/soda-cloud/resource-map.md

 ![delete-integration](/assets/images/delete-integration.png){:height="700px" width="700px"}

-## Example deployment with Soda Cloud and Soda Core
+## Example deployment with Soda Cloud and Soda Library

-If your Soda Cloud account is also [connected to Soda Core]({% link soda-library/configure.md %}), your deployment may resemble something like the following diagram.
+If your Soda Cloud account is also [connected to Soda Library]({% link soda-library/configure.md %}), your deployment may resemble something like the following diagram.

-Note that you can delete resources that appear in Soda Cloud as a result of a manual or programmatic Soda Core scan.
-However, unless you delete the reference to the resource at its source – the `checks.yml` file or `configuration.yml` file – the resource will reappear in Soda Cloud when Soda Core sends its next set of scan results.
+Note that you can delete resources that appear in Soda Cloud as a result of a manual or programmatic Soda Library scan.
+However, unless you delete the reference to the resource at its source – the `checks.yml` file or `configuration.yml` file – the resource will reappear in Soda Cloud when Soda Library sends its next set of scan results.

-For example, imagine you use Soda Core to run scans and send results to Soda Cloud.
+For example, imagine you use Soda Library to run scans and send results to Soda Cloud.
 In the `checks.yml` file that you use to define your checks, you have the following configuration:
 {% include code-header.html %}
 ```yaml
 checks for dataset-q:
   - missing_count(last_name) < 10
 ```

-In Soda Cloud, you can see `dataset-q` because Soda Core pushed the scan results to Soda Cloud which resulted in the creation of a resource for that dataset.
+In Soda Cloud, you can see `dataset-q` because Soda Library pushed the scan results to Soda Cloud which resulted in the creation of a resource for that dataset.
 In Soda Cloud, you can use the UI to delete `dataset-q`, but unless you also remove the `checks for dataset-q` configuration from your `checks.yml` file, the dataset reappears in Soda Cloud the next time you run a scan.

 ![example-cloud-with-core](/assets/images/example-cloud-with-core.png){:height="700px" width="700px"}